JumpstartLab/problem_solving/solutions/taranto_simon/exercise_1_questions.markdown

 ## Problem 2
 Write code to reverse a string without using .reverse
 * what's the easiest thing to reverse?
 A single character word.
+* okay, a two character string, we need to just switch the places of the first and second chars.
+* we really want to grab the last letter and make it first, then grab the second to last letter and make it second from the front.
+Inject!